ajnisbet/opentopodata/docs/datasets/ned.md

 ## Resolution and Coverage

-NED comes in serveral different resolutions, each with a different coverage area.
+NED comes in several different resolutions, each with a different coverage area.

 The most commonly used resolutions are 1 arcsecond (covering North America and Mexico) and 1/3 arcsecond (covering CONUS, HI, PR, and parts of AK).
 The 1/3 arcsecond dataset is used in the Open Topo Data public API.